niektb/sluisbrinkie-eurorack-published/Sluisbrinkie Edison/README.md

   1. The first one is mandatory to solder for a correctly functioning microphone.
 I bridged 1 and 2 to ensure that the microphone is muted when not recording (to avoid feedback in the Feedthrough mode)
   2. The second one can be used to enable the record button (I found that I sometimes accidentally touch the record button and thereby clearing the recorded buffer).
 Normally it would be recommended to solder this jumper.
   3. Number 3 gives control over the Automatic Gain. it can be left floating to enable AGC but it can also be forced high or low to get a fixed gain.
   4. Number 4 can be used to create a ramp on the AGC (causing a fade in).
+This only works when jumper 3 is not soldered.